xiyuuuuuuuu/sentence-pairs-relation-extraction/index.md

 ## 🧠 Task Overview

-The TACRED dataset is a large-scale relation extraction benchmark with 42 labeled relations between subject and object entities within sentences.
+The TACRED dataset (Dataset Link: https://nlp.stanford.edu/projects/tacred/) is a large-scale relation extraction benchmark with 42 labeled relations between subject and object entities within sentences.
 Traditional modeling formulates this task as a multi-class classification problem.

 In this project, we explore an **episodic, pairwise strategy** inspired by meta-learning: